badsectorlabs/ludus/docs/docs/using-ludus/sources.md

 }
 ```

-`description` is the one-line summary shown when browsing the source (`ludus source list` and the GUI picker). `icon_path` is a relative path to an image bundled in the template dir — a square, transparent PNG (256×256 works well) — shown on the template's card, with an OS glyph as the fallback.
+`description` is the one-line summary shown when browsing the source via the TUI and GUI installers. `icon_path` is a relative path to an image bundled in the template dir — a square, transparent PNG (256×256 works well) — shown on the template's card, with an OS glyph as the fallback.
 Packer requires a variable's `default` to be a literal, so both stay static strings.

 Templates install per-user and persist across server updates.
 Each is keyed by the `*-template` name in its `.pkr.hcl` — the name `ludus templates list` reports — so re-installing a name you already have is a no-op, and a name that collides with a built-in template is rejected.